 When a CDE is used in conjunction with the whole range of tools available via construction management software, it becomes a potent weapon.

-Zutec’s Vice President of Sales Solutions, Daniel DaSilva, explains: “When you use an inspections platform and you’re combining that with a digital handover solution, when you’re combining that with a common data environment, with drawing management, drawing submittal, drawing review, when housing all of that ecosystem in the one platform, it then allows you to streamline.”
+Zutec’s Daniel DaSilva, explains: “When you use an inspections platform and you’re combining that with a digital handover solution, when you’re combining that with a common data environment, with drawing management, drawing submittal, drawing review, when housing all of that ecosystem in the one platform, it then allows you to streamline.”

 A feature of large construction projects now is the digital recording of information into 'data lakes' – where data sets from all sorts of different sources on the project are feeding into a single platform.

-There, they can be integrated together and analyzed.
+There, they can be integrated together and analysed.
 This gives everything a traceability, it allows for more insights, and it helps you to quickly solve any issues that may arise.

 “Digital solutions will help you with the fast resolution of issues,” says Zutec project manager Thomas Heery.
 “You can raise issues fast and you can resolve them fast.
 And, as a result of this, it actually should improve safety, quality and time on a project.”

-One ground-breaking aspect of the digitalization of construction data is the use of building information modelling (BIM) software.
+One ground-breaking aspect of the digitalisation of construction data is the use of building information modelling (BIM) software.